Hot spices boost your metabolism

 The only fat I used was about a half teaspoon every time I fried something new in the pan – perhaps a tablespoon of coconut oil in total.
 The goat’s cheese was a light touch, too – quite mild.

-Yackity’s life-ever-lasting Tibetan pie Super lean meats are the starting point for a life-everlasting Sherpa’s pie, another main dish you might like to try.
+- Yackity’s life-ever-lasting Tibetan pie Super lean meats are the starting point for a life-everlasting Sherpa’s pie, another main dish you might like to try.